Student Chapter Resources

 Programming Ideas and Resources

-- Review the 2019 Program Guide and Past Program Guides for ideas and resources on programming.
+- Review our program guides for ideas and resources on programming.

 - Consider hosting film screenings and discussions.
-See Documentary Films Available Upon Request for ideas for suggested films.
+See our Documentary Films Available Upon Request document for ideas for suggested films.

-- Additional ACS Resources: ACS National Podcast, ACS National Blog, ACS Analysis, and ACS Projects.
+- Learn about these additional ACS Resources: ACS Broken Law Podcast, ACS National Blog, ACS Analysis, and ACS Projects.

 - Inviting Speakers: Sample Invitation Letter.